practicalli/spacemacs/structural-editing/index.md

 > ####TODO::Add video of structural editing in practice
 > Watch [Parens of the Dead](http://www.parens-of-the-dead.com/) to see live coding with structural editing

-## Smartparens - writing structured text
+## Smartparens - writing structural text

-Spacemacs uses [smart parens](https://github.com/Fuco1/smartparens) to help you write structured code really fast and also move expressions around.
+Spacemacs uses [smart parens](https://github.com/Fuco1/smartparens) to help you write structural code really fast and also move expressions around.

 `SPC SPC sp-cheat-sheet`  lists all the smartparens commands available and we will cover the most common commands in this section.